 |Used in circuits with lower ampacity.
 (Max 20A)||Used in circuits with low and higher ampacity up to 12500A|

-|Mainly used in control and automation circuits, protection circuits and for switching small electronic circuits.||Used in the switching of motors, capacitors, lights etc.|
+|Mainly used in control and automation circuits, protection circuits, and for switching small electronic circuits.||Used in the switching of motors, capacitors, lights, etc.|

-|Consists of at least two NO/NC contacts||Consists of a minimum one set of three-phase power contacts and in some cases additional auxiliary contacts are also provided.|
+|Consists of at least two NO/NC contacts||Consists of a minimum of one set of three-phase power contacts and in some cases additional auxiliary contacts are also provided.|

-|Relays do not have an arc suppression system built-in.||Normally, contactors have in-built arc chutes for suppression.|
+|Relays do not have an arc suppression system built in.||Normally, contractors have in-built arc chutes for suppression.|

 1. Contactor v/s Relays

 2. Where are contactors used and where are relays used?